gods-light-md/gods-light-md/README.md

 - 🚀 Built and shipped **HOTEL-INTELLIGENT-AND-REVENUE-PRESERVSTION-SYSTEM**, **GLBot1.0** and some more!
 - 👥 Led a team of **12** engineers and succesfully delivered **EDU-TRACKER-PROJECT** ahead of schedule
 - 📦 Built more than 5 advanced data modelling and Model pridicting projects.
 You can check that out in my repo.
-- 🏆 Currently leading a team of 12 to launch projects
+- 🏆 Currently leading a team of 12 to build, launch and manage projects

----

 <!--  TECH STACK (ICON-BASED)  -->